Tommy-83/TommysWord/README.md

 7. After six attempts, the game will end, and the correct word will be revealed.
 8. You will have the option to play again or exit.

+## Testing

+The Wordle game was tested to ensure its functionality.
+The following areas were tested:

+- **Guess Validation**: Test that the game correctly validates the length of the guess and rejects guesses that are not five letters long.
+- **Feedback Generation**: Test that the game generates the appropriate feedback based on the guess and the target word.
+- **Winning Condition**: Test that the game correctly identifies when the player has guessed the word and ends the game.
+- **Losing Condition**: Test that the game correctly ends after six unsuccessful attempts and reveals the correct word.
+- **Play Again Option**: Test that the game allows the player to play again or exit after each game.

 ## Deployment

 ### The project was deployed using Code Institutes mock terminal for Heroku.

 ### Steps to deploy: